eaton/angrylittletree/blog/_posts/2014-07-27-your-brain-hates-you.md

 ---
-layout:post
+layout: post
 summary:
-title:Your Brain Hates You, and Other Hazards of Metrics
+title: Your Brain Hates You, and Other Hazards of Metrics
 ---

 I love measuring things.